pyrotechnist/French-learning-node/Note.md

 C'est très  gentil  de  ta  part .    it is very kind of you

+est ce dans notre interet      Is it in our interest?

+Quel est l'intérêt pour moi ?
+What is the interest for me ?

 Cela va toucher chaque partie du pays

 Je n' ai pas les moyens d' acheter ça